-As the Iraq Study Group issued its report on Wednesday, grim news continued to emerge from Iraq–ten more U.S. soldiers had died.
-Mortar bombs exploded in a busy Baghdad shopping district killing eleven Iraqis.
+AMY GOODMAN: As the Iraq Study Group issued its report Wednesday, grim news continued to emerge from Iraq: 10 more soldiers, U.S. soldiers, had died.
+Mortar bombs exploded in a busy Baghdad shopping district, killing 11 Iraqis.
 Four people died in Sadr City when a suicide bomber blew himself up on a minibus.
-Another 74 Iraqis died in other attacks across the country.
+Another 74 Iraqis died in other attacks across Iraq.

-AMY GOODMAN: The Iraq Study Group report included many other notable facts and recommendations: the US embassy in Baghdad has only six fluent [Arabic] speakers out of a staff of one thousand; The US government has significantly underreported the number of attacks in Iraq; and that the overall cost of the war could top one trillion dollars.
+AMY GOODMAN: The Iraq Study Group report included many other notable facts and recommendations: The U.S. Embassy in Baghdad has only six fluent [Arabic] speakers out of a staff of 1,000, the U.S. government has significantly underreported the number of attacks in Iraq, and that the overall cost of the war could top $1 trillion.

 We welcome you both to Democracy Now!
 Let’s begin with Congressmember Lee.
 You were the only member of Congress after the September 11th attacks to vote against using military force.
 Your thought on the Iraq Study Group report today?